Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

-The \emph{Preservation of Separation} property \cite{DBLP:journals/pacmpl/WeiBJBR24} also follows from our analysis of store effects: the evaluation of two well-typed terms with disjoint qualifiers will observe and update disjoint portions of the store.
+In particular, for terms closed under the empty context, we obtain a formulation of type safety that requires no assumption about contexts or stores: \emph{well-typed terms do not get stuck}. \begin{corollary}[Type Safety] If $\:\varnothing \ts t : \ty[\varnothing]{T}$, then $t$ evaluates to a value $v$ of type $T$ in finite steps. \end{corollary} The \emph{Preservation of Separation} property \cite{DBLP:journals/pacmpl/WeiBJBR24} also follows from our analysis of store effects: the evaluation of two well-typed terms with disjoint observations will observe and update disjoint portions of the store.